yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### motorized control setup

-Our setup can use either for freely running mice experiment or for motorized control experiment. for this one will need:
+Our setup can use either for freely running mice experiment or for motorized controled locomotion experiment. for this one will need:

 - [Motor](https://www.pololu.com/product/2207)
 - [Motor controller](https://www.pololu.com/product/1376)